athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 *(Yes, what the world needs is another hot take on tech valuations.)*

 Valuations, as any fule kno, have been going up across the board.
 What does this imply for portfolio construction?
-Should I chase the trend and pay whatever it takes to invest in good companies?
-Or should I pull back and wait for the market to soften?

 I believe that two things can be true at the same time: valuations are rising for reasons that are mostly legitimate, and it's hard(er) to make money investing at high(er) valuations.